switch-ch/cloudservice-owncloud/source/cesnet/service-description.rst

 As of January 2015, there are 2600 users using the service with approx. 24 TB of stored data.
 Accounts for newcomers are created automatically upon first login and each new account is given a 100 GB quota.
+We are providing the service with a best-effort policy and for free, provided that our users are required to be in compliance with data storage `Terms of service`_.

 Our ownCloud service can be used as: